ShreyanGoswami/easy-tables-latex/README.md

 # Motivation

 I love creating reports in LaTeX(pronounced lay·teks - https://www.latex-project.org/about/).

 LaTeX makes it easy to generate nice looking equations and formatted text.
 You might also be using LaTeX to write papers in standard formats.

-One of the most used features are the LaTeX tables but I find it frustrating to type the markdown required for tables.
+One of the most used features are the LaTeX tables.
+Every report contains a table.
+I find it frustrating to type the markdown required for tables.
+The markdown is in a format exclusing to LaTeX.
+I can't use CSV, a common format in which data is stored.

 This project is to make that task easier.
-It's a web application, where you can paste you existing table information which might be present in CSV format and the application will generate the corresponding LaTeX markdown.
+It's a web application written in React, where you can paste you existing table information which might be present in CSV format and the application will generate the corresponding LaTeX markdown.

 # Getting Started with Create React App